 Diagnose the USB Device and USB Port

-The first step to diagnosing a dead USB port is to make sure that it is the faulty USB Port and not the USB device you are trying to connect with problems.
+The first step to diagnosing a not working USB port is to make sure that it is the faulty USB Port and not the USB device you are trying to connect with problems.

 A faulty USB port does not mean it is a hardware issue.
 Computers being electronic devices can have temporary glitches and problems that a quick restart can fix.
 It can also be a USB driver related problem which can be fixed with an update.
 So, before you go in full Louis Rossmann mode, let’s find out why the USB port is not working.